What Is Citizen Science?

 WSA's probes and sensors come from Vernier, an Oregon company that specializes in equipment and books that help students collect, analyze, and interpret scientific data.

-The Experiments pull down menu lists experiments that can be done using the company's probeware.
-You won't be able to see all the instructions, but you can get ideas from the lists.
+Vernier's channel on Google Workbench shows student-ready experiments that can be done using the company's probeware that explore chemistry, biology, physiology, and physics.
+Each lesson gives introductory information, tips on preparing for data collection and collecting, analyzing, and submitting the data, and suggestions for extending your learning.
 Your instructor (Karen) owns three Vermier books with the full write-ups, so you can pursue details by asking to look at her books.

 WSA owns these Vermier sensors, meters, and probes: